-How did a florist from Queens, N.Y., with a few flower shops come up with the now patently obvious idea to use a toll-free vanity phone number and the web to sell flowers?
-And then how did he manage to make a $7 million error in judgment, only to still land at the top of the heap with the most successful floral distribution company in the United States?
+How did a florist from Queens, New York, come up with the now patently obvious idea to use the toll-free vanity phone number 1-800-Flowers and the internet to sell flowers?
+And then how did he manage to make a $7 million error in judgment, only to still land at the top of the heap with more than a dozen brands under his company’s umbrella?

-Jim McCann is the founder and CEO of 1-800-Flowers.com—the florist and gift retailer, franchisor and distribution company based out of Carle Place, N.Y.—and among the first businessmen to use a mnemonic toll-free telephone number for direct sales to consumers.
+Jim McCann is the founder and chairman of 1-800-Flowers.com Inc.—the florist and gift retailer based out of Jericho, New York—and among the first businessmen to use a mnemonic toll-free telephone number for direct sales to consumers.

-McCann’s success since establishing 1-800-Flowers in the mid-1980s has a lot to do with something that wasn’t even a blip on the computer screen back then: the Internet.
+McCann’s success since establishing 1-800-Flowers.com Inc. in the 1980s—and taking it public in the 1990s—has a lot to do with something that wasn’t even much of a blip on the computer screen back then: the internet.
 But traditional advertising was crucial as well.
-Unless you live in a cave without a television hookup, you’ve probably seen dozens of ads for 1-800-Flowers.com.
+Unless you live in a cave without a television hookup, you’ve probably seen dozens of ads for 1-800-Flowers.com Inc.

 SUCCESS wondered what this seemingly self-effacing entrepreneur learned from early mistakes and what he means when he says he hasn’t even reached the halfway mark in what he thinks he can create with the company.